mmgaggle/polaris-operator/doc/design.md

 The purpose of the Polaris operator custom resource definitions is to provide end users with a declarative way of constructing a set of Polaris resources to provide comprehensive access control scheme for a Data Lakehouse.
 An example construction is illustrated below:

 Initially we will limit the custom resources to the set that are managed through the Polaris management API, which notably excludes namespaces and tables.
 This should be acceptable because these can be created through SQL commands using a query engine that is interacting with the catalog.
-For example, tables can be created a la:
+For example, namespaces and tables can be created a la:

 ```
 sql